 Full mouth oral digital x-rays are taken for each patient.
 This offers a view of below the gumline, the root and the interior of the teeth.
 Although it's unusual for pets to have cavities, the bacteria that lives in and on tartar and plaque affects the function of the liver and kidneys and can travel through the entire blood and organ system causing damage there as well as causing tooth loss.

 Dr. Taul often gets pet dental care referrals from veterinary practices in Richmond, Danville, Lexington and surrounding areas.

 Before and After - Dental Care for Dogs

 Before and After - Dental Care for Cats

 Get Them The Care They Need

 Does your cat need dental care?
 Looking for a dog dentist?
-The Animal Hospitals of Danville and Lancaster know how vital dental health is to the overall health of your pet.
+The Animal Hospital of Danville knows how vital dental health is to the overall health of your pet.
 (Dental health in animals is as important as it is for humans.)
 Poor dental health can lead to a host of health issues for your pet.

 If you need a dog dentist or dental care for your feline friend, call us.